 - Require additional school funding to support increase of families

 - Require and provide off-street parking to support the increase in density.
 Parking is necessary for our small businesses, it is necessary for people both employed in the area or employed outside of the area who are not on a bus line and need cars to get to work.
 Even in New York City, people have and use cars.
+Consider www.conklintoyotasalina.com/rental to get a rental one at ease anywhere around the city.

 - Require additional funding to support improved public transit and bicycle routes (the current plan: no parking and no improved public transit)